FastLM/SPI_VecDB/README.md

 ## Acknowledgements

-Thanks to the SPI_VecDB community for extensive feedback on multi-resolution retrieval, distributed scheduling, and benchmarking methodology.
-Their real-world workloads shaped the adaptive controller, telemetry tooling, and evaluation suite.
+This project builds upon extensive discussions with the `Milvus` community, whose insights into multi-resolution retrieval, distributed scheduling, and benchmarking practices greatly influenced our adaptive controller design, telemetry framework, and evaluation suite.